Lasserini/kidstravelp4/README.md

 ### 1.4 Project goals
 - Provide a proof of concept.
 - Add meaningful search mechanisms.
-- Allow users to post reviews of the added experiences.
+- Allow users to post, edit and delete reviews of the added experiences.

 ### 1.5 Target audience
 - Parents traveling with children.